 A common measure of survey coverage is the coverage ratio, the estimated population before ratio adjustment divided by the independent population control.
 The Table below shows SIPP coverage ratios for age-sex-race groups for one month-April 1996 prior to the weighting adjustment.
 The SIPP coverage ratios exhibit some variability from month to month, but these are a typical set of coverage ratios.
 Other Census Bureau household surveys [like the Current Population Survey] experience similar coverage.

-SIPP Coverage Ratios - Age by Nonblack/Black Status and Sex
+SIPP Average Coverage Ratios for Reference Month 4 of Wave 1 - Age by Non-Black/Black Status and Sex